firebuild/firebuild/README.md

 the cache.
 Successive builds can be 5-20 times or even faster depending on the project and the changes between the builds.

+### Improving hit rate

+If the hit rate (check with `firebuild -s`) is not at the expected levels run firebuild with `-d proc` to see why particular commands can't be stored to the cache or with `-d shortcut` to see what prevents shortcutting of particular commands.

+Firebuild can also generate a report about the whole build process with `firebuild -r <build command>` that helps finding the slowest parts of the build and also helps finding what could not be shortcut.

+#### Clang PCH's embedded timestamps prevents shortcutting

+Clang embeds timestamps in precompiled headers (PCHs) by default on Linux in the PCH generation steps (`-emit-pch`).
+To let Firebuild cache PCHs use `-Xclang -fno-pch-timestamp` with `clang`.

 ## How it compares to other build accelerators?

 ### Ccache, sccache and other compiler wrappers